Things to know when your child goes to college

-For some parents, it seems all that all they did was blink and their babies morphed overnight into young adults when, in reality, they spent years preparing for that moment when their offspring would step through that opening that slams the door shut on childhood and swings open the door to adulthood.
+For some parents, it seems all that all they did was blink and their babies morphed overnight into young adults.
+In reality, the parents probably spent years preparing for that moment when their offspring would step through that opening that slams the door shut on childhood and swings open the door to adulthood.
+When your child goes to college, some important things change.

 So, what happens now that your baby is 18, a legal adult, and headed to college?